Fourth nor'easter in three weeks eclipses arrival of spring

 An icy medley of snow, sleet and freezing rain coated metropolitan Philadelphia and much of the Washington, D.C., suburbs, with moderate to heavy snow recorded from northern Maryland to southern New Jersey by mid-afternoon.

-About 400 arrivals and departures had been canceled by early Tuesday evening at Philadelphia International Airport, Reagan National Airport in the D.C. suburbs and Baltimore/Washington International-Thurgood Marshall Airport.
+About 400 arrivals and departures were canceled Tuesday at Philadelphia International Airport, Reagan National Airport in the D.C. suburbs and Baltimore/Washington International-Thurgood Marshall Airport.

-Many more Wednesday arrivals and departures were pre-emptively canceled at major airports in the Northeast, where the worst of the storm was expected to arrive beginning overnight — almost 2,100 by early Tuesday evening, almost 1,400 of them at the big three New York regional hubs: JFK and LaGuardia airports in Queens and Newark airport in New Jersey.
+Many more Wednesday arrivals and departures were pre-emptively canceled at major airports in the Northeast, where the worst of the storm was expected to arrive beginning overnight — more than 3,200 by midnight Tuesday, more than 2,100 of them at the big three New York regional hubs: JFK and LaGuardia airports in Queens and Newark airport in New Jersey.

 Amtrak canceled Wednesday's Acela express service from Washington through New York to Boston and limited other service sharply throughout the region.
 New York and Philadelphia city schools will be closed Wednesday.

-Regional utilities reported only a few thousand customers without power scattered across the sprawling northeastern quadrant of the country on Tuesday.
-But that number was expected to skyrocket overnight and Wednesday as the icy mess moves up the Northeastern and New England coasts before ending as all snow in New England on Thursday, the National Weather Service said.
+Regional utilities reported only a few thousand customers without power scattered across the sprawling northeastern quadrant of the country Tuesday night.
+But that number was expected to skyrocket Wednesday as the icy mess moves up the Northeastern and New England coasts before ending as all snow in New England on Thursday, the National Weather Service said.

 Various winter weather advisories stretched from northwestern North Carolina to Massachusetts early Tuesday evening.
 Most of the eastern half of that area — including Baltimore; Boston; Hartford, Connecticut; metropolitan New York; Philadelphia; Providence, Rhode Island; and Washington — was either already under more severe winter storm warnings or was to be under such warnings at rush hour Wednesday morning.